Last Updated on by

 If performance is important to you, you might want to consider getting a Roomba 690, which has a more comprehensive cleaning pattern and better cleaning performance.

-But that would mean paying almost twice the Deebot N79’s price because the Roomba 690 costs $375 (For the latest prices and discounts, check here).
+But that would mean paying almost twice the Deebot N79’s price because the Roomba 690 costs a bit hefty (For the latest prices and discounts, check here).

 Who should buy the Deebot N79